jzhao0802/palab/bivariate_stats_num.md

   * The variable to use as an outcome.

 ## Function
-* Check that the specified outcome variable has more than 2 unique values. `<some better check here?> `
+* Output a warning if the outcome variable has less than 6 unique values.
+  * This is because the statistics in this function will not be meaningful and it would be better to run `bivar_stats_y_cat`.
 * For columns prefixed with "o_", no stats should be calculated.
 * For categorical variables produce `bivar_stats_y_num_x_cat.csv` where each categorical variable spans multiple rows and each row within the variable group represents a level of the categorical variable.
 The output file will have the following columns:
   * _Variable_: Name of the categorical variable.